JoeCelaster/E-commerce-follow/README.md

 - **REST API Structure:** Building endpoints for essential features like user authentication, product management, and order handling.
 - **Database Schema Design:** Creating well-structured data models in MongoDB.
 - **Authentication:** Learning the role of authentication in web applications and implementing it.
+## Milestone 2:
+Project Structure and Login Page

+Created a structured folder hierarchy for separating frontend and backend code.

+Set up the React application for the frontend and a Node.js server for the backend.

+Configured Tailwind CSS for streamlined styling.

+Developed a functional and styled Login Page for the frontend.

+Outcome: Project was structured, and the first user-facing feature (Login Page) was implemented.

+## Milestone 3:
+Backend Setup and Database Connection

+Created a dedicated folder structure for organizing backend code (routes, controllers, models, etc.).

+Configured a Node.js server with Express.js to handle API requests.

+Connected the backend to MongoDB for data storage.

+Implemented basic error handling for better debugging.

+Outcome: Backend setup was completed with MongoDB integration, making the application ready for further development.

+## Milestone 4:
+User Model, Controller, and File Uploads

+Designed the User Model with a schema defining user details (e.g., name, email, password).

+Developed the User Controller to manage user data operations like adding or fetching users.

+Integrated Multer to enable file uploads (e.g., profile pictures) and store them in the backend.